 Eat a balanced meal before you dive into the sugar

 You want a mix of protein, healthy fat, and veggies at each meal.
 Cravings for sweets often come about because you either haven’t eaten enough or you haven’t eaten enough satiating protein and healthy fats.
 If you still want a sweet treat after you’ve eaten your meal, ask yourself if you actually tuned into the meal you just ate (see: the aforementioned tip).
 If you did tune into your meal and still want some dessert, go for it!
 But mindful eating still applies.

 Recognize that not every treat is worth it

 Are you eying a store-bought cookie in your office kitchen that really isn’t anything special?
 This type of treat is seldom worth eating.
 If you had a bite and realized the cookie wasn’t as good as you thought it would be, you’re under no obligation to go any further.
 You can stop eating right then and there.
 That’s freedom.

 Don’t guilt or shame yourself after the fact

 Whether you ate a slice of pie or an entire pie, no amount of criticizing yourself will improve your physical state.
-Instead of approaching any given situation with judgement, be curious.
-Ask yourself if, in the future, you could do anything different to feel better than you do in that moment.
+Instead of approaching any given situation with judgment, be curious.
+Ask yourself if, in the future, you could do anything different to feel better than you do at that moment.
 If the answer is yes, write down a few ways to approach the situation differently next time.
 And here’s a secret: one meal or one day of overindulgence won’t derail your progress.
 That said, the endless cycle of shame, guilt, and then going overboard will.

 Extra, extra: Healthier alternatives to have on hand